cscart/docs/en/user_guide/shipping_and_taxes/taxes/index.rst

 Taxes
 *****

-This **Administration → Shipping & taxes → Taxes** contains the list of taxes used in your store.
+The **Administration → Shipping & taxes → Taxes** page contains the list of taxes used in your store.
 You can use this page to add new tax calculation rules or edit and remove existing ones.

 .. image:: img/taxes.png
     :align: center